wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/jenkins.md

 {{<info>}}
 **NOTE:**
-**NOTE:** Stopping a job is not necessary to backup Jenkins.
+Stopping a job is not necessary to backup Jenkins.
 It is used as an example of a pre backup rule.
 You may run other commands available within the Jenkins pod here as well.
 {{</info>}}

 1. Navigate to **Settings** → **Rules** → **Add New**.